-As a new creation in Christ (just like Israel) you have been completely redeemed from the wages of your past, present and future sins.
+As a new creation, just like Israel, you have been completely redeemed from the wages of your sins (past, present and future).

 Because Christ has bore your sins in His own body on the cross!

-The Scripture bears witness that Christ “bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.”
-(1 Pet.
-2:24 NKJV).
+24 who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.
+(NKJV).

-Beloved, as a new creation in Christ (Israel) you are not suppose to expect, receive, embrace or experience any form of the wages of the sins of the old man (Jacob) – condemnation, guilt, sorrow, sickness, infirmity, poverty, failure, or curse.
+Beloved, as a new creation (Israel), you are not supposed to expect, receive, embrace or experience any form of the wages of the sins of the old man (Jacob) – condemnation, guilt, sorrow, sickness, infirmity, poverty, failure, or curse.

 The old man is dead; it is now the new man living in you.
 This new man is not a slave but a king and priest unto God (Rev. 5:10).

-Therefore, arise today with a righteous confidence to walk in God’s favour and blessing everyday of your life as a righteous prince with God, a heir of God and joint heir with Christ (Rom.
+Therefore, arise today with a righteous confidence to walk in God’s favour and blessing everyday of your life as a righteous prince with God, an heir of God and a joint heir with Christ (Rom.
 8:17).

-Prayer: My Dear Heavenly Father, thank You for making me a new creation, a righteous prince and a heir of God’s blessing in Christ Jesus, not by my wrestling or struggling with You, but by the finished work of Jesus Christ on the cross, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for making me a new creation, a righteous prince and an heir of God’s blessing in Christ Jesus, not by my wrestling or struggling with You, but by faith in Jesus Christ and His finished work, in Jesus’ name.
 Amen.